Trades Training

 What will I learn?

-Training starts with safety, first aid, construction drawings, construction math, hand tools, power tools, and materials.
-The curriculum then covers hands-on experience in carpentry basics and provides an introduction to plumbing, electrical, and HVAC.
-Trainees will also participate in Career Development sessions to gain professional skills, build confidence, and prepare for jobs.
-After the training portion is completed, trainees will be brought on as interns with our professional construction crew to work on maintenance, repairs, and renovations.
-Trainees are supported with group career coaching to bridge the exit of the program into the start of their careers.
+Hands-on classroom-based training covers safety, first aid, construction drawings, construction math, hand tools, power tools, materials, building science, carpentry, plumbing, electrical, drywall and tiling.
+During this portion of training, trainees will also participate in Career Development sessions to gain professional skills, build confidence, and prepare for jobs.
+For the final two weeks of the program, trainees participate in on-the-job learning working on repairs, renovations, and sometimes new construction.
+Finally, trainees are supported with group career coaching to bridge the exit of the program into the start of their careers.

 Which certifications will I earn?